alibaba/yalantinglibs/website/docs/en/struct_pack/struct_pack_layout.md

 ### fixed-length arrays

-For C-style array, C++ `std::array` or user-defined arrays, array length information is not stored because it is known in compile time.
+For C-style array, C++ `std::array`, `std::span<T,size>` or user-defined arrays, array length information is not stored because it is known in compile time.
 All elements are encoded by individually coding the elements of the array in their natural order, 0 through n -1.

 For instance, serialization of `std::array<int,2>{24,42}` is encoded as the figure bellow: